 Common Chinese grammar mistakes made by beginnerswaveChinese 18th September 2016

 Learning Chinese as an adult has a common pitfall; we tend to structure sentences in the same way as our native language.
-Here's a few common scenarios we come across when teaching Chinese, and a few tips to right the wrong.
+Here're a few common scenarios we come across when teaching Chinese, and a few tips to right the wrong.

-是(shì, to be), or not 是(shì, to be), that is the question.
+是(shì, to be), or not 是(shì, to be)?
+That is the question.

 Student: 我的女儿是很可爱。（Wǒ de nǚ ér shì hěn kě ài 。My daughter is cute.）

 Teacher: 我的女儿很可爱。（Wǒ de nǚ ér hěn kě ài 。）

 The basics: drop the 是(shì, to be), unless your sentence is one of "I am an American," "She is an engineer," or "We're friends."

 In-depth answer: adjectives (describing words) in Chinese can also act as verbs (doing words).
 Putting an additional verb such as 是(shì, to be) in front of the adjective is unnecessary.
 If you are a grammar buff and want to learn more, google for 'Stative verbs.'

 Basic word order

 Basic word order can be quite different from English.
 Have a look at this: